New Student Registration and Orientation at Spring Valley in Glenwood Springs

 When will I receive my New Student Registration Confirmation?

-After you register and pay for NSR online and your registration is processed, you will be sent a NSR confirmation email.
-You will receive additional information, including an events schedule, via email a week before your NSR session.
+After you register for NSR online and your registration is processed, you will be sent a New Student Registration confirmation email.
+You will receive additional information, including a schedule or events, via email a week before arriving on campus..

 Can my family come too?